darkerego/BlackMirror/doc/README.md

 `-c, --cancel` - Cancel this order (by order id) --cancel 124435345

 ### Trade Strategy Options:

 Introducing a new feature - a technical analysis framework, built to be modular such that we can author our own indicators and have a plug and play system to use with the trade engine.
-Currently I have only written one indicator, which is multi timeframe slightly modified version of the parabolic sar indicator, which is included in this codebase.
+Currently, I have only written one indicator, which is multi timeframe slightly modified version of the parabolic sar indicator, which is included in this codebase.
 The idea is to start the program with no current open positions.
 The TA engine will enter trades when opportune, and the trade engine will take over from there.
-So, if you are going to use the experiemental sar algo, then you may want to run it with `-ds` and without `--reopen`, because we do not want to reopen the position unless we are getting a valid trade signal.
+So, if you are going to use the experimental sar algo, then you may want to run it with `-ds` and without `--reopen`, because we do not want to reopen the position unless we are getting a valid trade signal.
 Rather we want positions to be opened by the TA engine, and then we want the trade engine to take profit when the `-tp` specified level is achieved.
 A trailing stop